 • Heroin use often requires paraphernalia.
 Needles, syringes, aluminum foil, lighters, and small stamp pouches are things you might see in the possession of a heroin user.

-What are the Consequences of Using Heroin?
+What are the Consequences of Heroin Addiction?

 Consequences of using heroin are often very severe.
 It is not difficult to overdose on heroin and death is a real possibility any time someone gets high using heroin.
 In addition to overdose, heroin use causes many, many health problems.
 Users who inject run the risk of getting infectious diseases.
 They often do not consider the risks of sharing needles when using and this is a major way of transmitting HIV and hepatitis.
 Injecting heroin also causes veins to collapse.